thedirtycolumbia/OpenStackLive2015/Ceph.md

 As of the time of this writing, the filesystem is not production ready, but they are seeking testers.

-Ceph monitors track cluster membership and state and provide consensus (you must run an odd number of monitors).
+Ceph monitors track cluster membership and state and provide consensus.

+Ceph implements a modified version of PAXOS for consensus.

+An odd number of monitors are required to avoid split brain scenarios.

 Object storage daemons serve objects, perform replication (you must run one per disk with a minimum of three).